catmorbid/cybergod-mkdocs/docs/character-creation/persona.md

 ### Habituation

 Habituation describes the character's reactions to new strong stimuli, such as violence, suffering, or extremely stressful situations.
-They become desensitized to immoral acts and may find it easier to perform such actions themselves.
+They become desensitized to immoral acts and may find it easier to perform such actions themselves and in the extreme end they can become volatile and violent, prone to violent psychotic episodes when put under stress.

 **Gameplay Use**